ForrestErickson/WorkBenchCrankAndHandle/README.md

 This will be attached with a washer and a #10 screw.

-**File name: HexBoltPlate-PartBody.stl **
+**HexBoltPlate-PartBody.stl**
-A body to test fit of hex bolt heads and bolt shaft There is an ideal bolt head and bolt shaft on left then up by 0.03 and 0.06 to the right.
+A body to test fit of hex bolt heads and bolt shaft when 3D printed.
+There is an ideal bolt head and bolt shaft on left then up by 0.03 and 0.06 to the right.
 ![image](https://github.com/ForrestErickson/WorkBenchCrankAndHandle/assets/5836181/a5edaa4d-3a7b-465a-b637-c26d598c7758)